syyePhenomenol/HollowKnight.MapModS/README.md

 This fork of CaptainDapper's original mod has been expanded on with more features, bug fixes and a Pause Menu UI.
 It is currently compatible with:
 - RandomizerMod v4.0.2
 - AdditionalMaps v1.5.1.0.
-This mod is optional, however *highly* recommended to unlock the full potential of the map features
+This mod is optional, however *highly* recommended to see rooms/locations in White Palace
+- RandomizableLevers v1.1.1.0
 - ItemSync v2.2.0
 - RandoPlus v1.1.0
 - SkillUpgrades v0.9.4.1